nepcore/twistykeys/README.md

 All messages (both app->cube and cube->app) start with the byte `0xfe`.
 The next byte is the length of the message (excluding padding).

 Additionally, for all cube->app messages:
-- The byte after the length is an "opcode" that specifies type type of message.
+- The byte after the length is an "opcode" that specifies the type of message.
 - After the opcode is a 4 byte big-endian timestamp. **The timestamp is in units of 1.6 milliseconds!
 Divide it by 1.6 to convert to milliseconds!**

 These are the kinds of messages: